FOURTH GRADE CURRICULUM

 During the school year, fourth graders will study geography skills and the history of the United States starting with first European settlements.
 The text we will use is Houghton Mifflin's Social Studies – U.S. History – Early Years.

-We will be studying Ecosystems, Electric Circuits, Food Chemistry, Motion and Design as well as a new unit on Microsystems this year.
+We will be studying Ecosystems, Electric Circuits, Motion and Design as well as a unit on Microsystems.
 The District has adopted the National Science Resource Center's program, "Science and Technology for Children."
 We will have science 3 times during a 6-day cycle.
 This includes 2 labs and 1 classroom instruction.

 We focus on deterring alcohol and drug abuse through decision making and problem solving skills.